The Inflation Reduction Act & Movement Disorders

 In January 2025, CMS announced 15 more medications that are up for negotiation, including, for the first time, medications that are important for the movement disorders community:

-Cariprazine (Vraylar): a treatment for mental health conditions including bipolar depression and major depressive disorder.
+Cariprazine (Vraylar): an FDA-approved treatment for mental health conditions including bipolar depression and major depressive disorder.
 Depression is a comorbidity for several movement disorders.

 CMS needs to hear why these medications are important options – and why the movement disorders community needs continued access to all appropriate therapies.
 Specifically, CMS is seeking public comment on unmet medical need and impacts to specific populations.